rjfitz/Dots/README.md

 Shout out to MattKline13 for the excellent Mac interfaces.

 Installation Instructions:
-	Rename osVerify to ".bash_profile"
+	Rename 'osVerify.sh' to '.bash_profile'
-	Move ".bash_config" and ".bash+profile" to ~
+	Move '.bash_config' and '.bash+profile' to ~
 	Reload shell

 Needed improvements: